Osmiogrzesznik/EduCalc/README.md

 # EduCalc
-## coding calc that shows how it works.
+## calc that shows how its coding works.
 Question 1.

 This Assignment Requirement is to program a simple calculator in Visual